as1000/neop/README.md

 `pip install neop`

 You can install the package using pip.
-Once this package is installed, you are ready to begin predictions.
+Before beginning predictions you must run the following two commands to retrieve the data necessary for the package dependencies to function properly.

+`pyensembl install --release 75 76`
+`mhcflurry-downloads fetch`

 ### Getting Amino Acid Context for Variants in a MAF